Privacy and Cookies

 We collect personal information to help us develop an understanding of our supporters.
 This helps us to give more people access our services, fundraise more effectively and provide you with appropriate opportunities to support us.

-This policy has been written in accordance with the Data Protection Act 1998.
-If you have any questions about the following policy please contact our Data Protection Compliance Officer at YMCA Exeter, 39/41 St David’s Hill, Exeter, EX4 4DA, telephone 01392 410530 or email email@example.com.
+This policy has been written in accordance with the Data Protection Act 1998 and to comply with the General Data Protection Regulation Act due to take effect on 25th May, 2018.
+If you have any questions about the following policy please contact our Data Protection Compliance Officer at YMCA Exeter, 39/41 St David’s Hill, Exeter, EX4 4DA, telephone 01392 410530 or email firstname.lastname@example.org.

 Where we collect your personal information